hauensteina/ahx-transformer/README.md

 - double_a: The output is the input, with all letters A doubled

 Feel free to change the script to generate whatever you are interested in.
-The rest of the toolchain is agostic to the particular problem, except for the test cases in `train.py`.
+The rest of the toolchain is agnostic to the particular problem, except for the test cases in `train.py`.
 You would have to add new test cases to `train.py` after you add your own rules.
 Otherwise, you just see the loss values.